 I Am Feeling Down-Is this Depression?

-When we feel down we are in a searching to turn those feelings around.
+When we feel down, we are searching to turn those feelings around.
 We scan to see what is causing it such as the most recent fight with our spouse, our teenage child or the overload at work –maybe it is more.
-It is important to understand what we are treating-is it just a bad day or is it depression?
-Depression can sneak up on you or hit you like a ton bricks and cause you to experience a host of symptoms including despair.
+It is important to understand what we are treating- is it just a bad day, or is it depression?
+Depression can sneak up on you or hit you like a ton of bricks and cause you to experience a host of symptoms, including despair.

 Major depressive disorder is one of the most common mental disorders in the United States.
-Each year about 6.7% of U.S adults experience major depressive disorder, which is roughly 16,000,000.
+Each year, about 6.7% of U.S adults experience major depressive disorder, which is roughly 16,000,000.
 Women are 70% more likely to experience depression than men.
 The number of people globally who are affected by some form of depression is 350,000,000.
 The estimated annual cost of depression in the U.S. due to lost productivity and health care is $80,000,000,000.
-50% of Americans with major depression don’t seek treatment even when on average it is 10-20 sessions of therapy for depression.
-Therapy works and these statistics show the urgency to getting the treatment you need.
+50% of Americans with major depression don’t seek treatment, even when, on average, it is 10-20 sessions of therapy for depression.
+Therapy works, and these statistics show the urgency to get the treatment you need.

 Most experts agree that depression rates in the United States and worldwide are increasing.
 Studies show that rates of depression for Americans have risen dramatically in the past 50 years.